agda/agda2hs/_sources/features.md.txt

 # Emacs mode

-Since there is a full Agda typechecker in the `agda2hs` binary, you can readily use the Emacs mode of a pre-existing Agda installation (make sure it is the same version as the one `agda2hs` depends on) by changing the binary that `agda-mode` uses (Lisp variable `agda2-program-name`) to (the path to) `agda2hs` binary.
+Since there is a full Agda typechecker in the `agda2hs` binary, you can readily use the Emacs mode of a pre-existing Agda installation by changing the binary that `agda-mode` uses to the path to `agda2hs` binary.

+- First, check the version of the Agda typechecker in the `agda2hs` binary by calling `agda2hs --version`.
+- Install this version of Agda.
+- Run `agda-mode setup`.
+- In Emacs, set the `agda2-program-name` variable to `agda2hs` (use `M-x customize-variable`).
+Alternatively, you can also set it in your `~/.emacs` file by hand.
-With `C-c C-x C-c`, you will now be able call the `agda2hs` backend from inside Emacs; all the other built-in backends still remain available.
+- With `C-c C-x C-c`, you will now be able call the `agda2hs` backend from inside Emacs; all the other built-in backends still remain available.

 ## Known issues